 This course enables students to explore their own voices through a variety of genres, including fiction, playwriting, and poetry.
 Class time will focus on the writing process (generating ideas, drafting, revising) as well as supportive discussion and response to student work.
 Those enrolled in Creative Writing will participate in NaNoWriMo, a national novel-writing program, during the month of November.
 Students will also read and discuss models from a variety of published authors, and will have the opportunity to speak to local writers and journalists during class visits.
 Students will be encouraged to contribute to the school literary magazine as well as other publications and writing contests.

-This elective course meets two days per week and is open to sophomores, juniors and, seniors.
+This elective course meets four days per week and is open to sophomores, juniors and, seniors.